 The above is a popular example of what many think has to happen each time you enter the gym if they want the physique they desire.

 If your goal is to push your body to its max, use lots of random exercises and feel like you’ve just went 5 rounds with Conor McGregor, then yeah, the above might apply to you.

-To see results, you should be definitely pushed, out of your comfort zone, each time you train.
+To see results, you should definitely push yourself out of your comfort zone each time you train.